 Our results reflect the effects of our trial programs, both discounted and free trials, in addition to seasonal trends in user behavior and, with respect to our Ad-Supported segment, advertising behavior.
 Historically, Premium Subscriber growth accelerates when we run such trial programs.
-Historically, we have run two programs per year during the second and fourth quarters.
-During both 2022 and 2023, we launched a total of three programs in each year which were run during the second, third, and fourth quarters.
+Since 2022, we have run three programs per year during the second, third, and fourth quarters.